tremho/projectus/Notes/z-config and modules.md

-Projectus (or Deverit) has different code modules that deal with different project types.
+Projectus (or Deveritae) has different code modules that deal with different project types.

 Some project structures are combinations of project types.